 Table 11 lists the proportions of each sample of stops and frisks that fail to show that the encounters meet the IOARS standard.
 The highlighted cells represent when MPD has met the threshold.
-For the second half of 2022, the IOARS threshold of fewer than 15 percent was met for traffic stops, a consistent finding since the second half of 2019.
-During the previous reporting period (January through June 2022) MPD met the threshold for field interviews after a steady two-year improvement.
-This reporting period did not show sustained compliance with the 15 percent threshold for field interviews, with 17.3 percent of field interviews not achieving the IOARS standard.
+For the first half of 2023, the IOARS threshold of fewer than 15 percent was met for traffic stops and field interviews.
 No-action encounters and frisks continue to remain below the compliance threshold.